 The integrated datasets were provided to the clinical stakeholders via QlikView applications developed by Alcidion.
 The Alcidion consultants worked closely with clinicians and user groups to define the data requirements and visualisation techniques.
 The applications were then provided to the user base via a web browser using a comprehensive security and access model.

 A research database was created for the three exemplars containing more than 900,000 patient episodes and 500,000 associated pathology/radiology results.
 This data supports Multi-Disciplinary Team (MDT) meetings to answer specific clinical questions.
 For example:

 - How many patients are anaemic just prior to birth and who are they?

 - Of the patients who are discharged how, many are not breast feeding and where do they live?

 - How great is the variation in care or women in their first pregnancy?

 The clinicians and Kolling Institute research staff now have an integrated view of the data across different systems which helps them to see variation in care and make informed decisions about their patients during their episode of care.
 Individual dashboards and search criteria have been created to suit each exemplar.

 An ongoing operational model was implemented to enable the agreed datasets to be refreshed from the production systems.
 It is expected that alternative analytical tools will be investigated and other research groups will become involved.
 For example, a group at the Institute has been engaged to conduct natural language processing on the textual patient results.
-It is expected that when successful, the results of this research project will be extended to include data from other New South Wales Local Health Districts.
+It is expected that when successful, the results of this research project will be extended to include data from other Local Health Districts.